 5) Organize the remaining points.
 Idea (a) provides a decent place to start a draft, since it touches on a central truth about smoking.

-6) Next, try to arrange the other pointsin the order in which they would logically appear in your essay.
+6) Next, try to arrange the other points by the order in which they would logically appear in the essay.
 It helps to think about patterns into which ideas would fall, such as "Appeal of Ads," "Limits on Ads," and "Future of Ads."
-You could write down these categories and then categorize your ideas from the brainstorming list.
-You'll end up with a working outline for the paper.
+The writer could write down these categories and then categorize the ideas from the brainstorming list.
+This creates a working outline for the paper.

 7) New ideas may occur to you as you organize the material.
 That's okay as long as these ideas relate to the topic.

-8) You're almost ready to begin a draft, or at least an introductory paragraph.
-You still need to clearly state a thesis for assignments requiring one; you may want to read the Writer's Web page on the thesis statement.
+8) The writer is almost ready to begin a draft, or at least an introductory paragraph.
+They still need to clearly state a thesis for assignments requiring one; they may want to read the Writer's Web page on the thesis statement.